thephoeron/LLTHW/book/2-05-0-extended-types.md

 Where the ANSI standard falls short of your needs, it provides a mature and rich type definition system.
 You can also, if needs must, mercilessly abuse CLOS to define your more complicated, structured types with classes---which also allows you to use generic functions and methods to provide operator overloading for them.

-This chapter will contain exercises on:

-* Hash-Tables
-* Sets
-* Simple Strings
-* Simple Arrays
-* Signed and Unsigned Byte Vectors
-* Bit Vectors
-* Type Definition
-* CLOS for Type Definition

 ## Exercise 2.5.1

 **Hash Tables**